-Vessel incidents, any incident involving death or personal injury, or environmental incidents must be reported to Darwin Port within 1 hour of the stakeholder becoming aware of an incident.
+Vessel incidents, any incident involving death or personal injury, or environmental incidents must be reported to Darwin Port within one (1) hour of the stakeholder becoming aware of an incident.

-Initial reports must detail at minimum the information set out in the Table 1.
+Initial reports must details at minimum the information set out in Table 1.
 Incident General Detail.